Spaceman (Ace Frehley album)

 Spaceman is the sixth studio album by American guitarist Ace Frehley, released on October 19, 2018.
-The album features a guest appearance from Frehley's former Kiss bandmate Gene Simmons who also co-wrote two tracks.
+It features a guest appearance from Frehley's former Kiss bandmate Gene Simmons who also co-wrote two tracks.

 The album features three alternative covers.

 Album information

 Spaceman features a reunion of sorts with Frehley's former Kiss bandmate Gene Simmons, who co-wrote and played bass on the opener "Without You I'm Nothing".
 He also co-wrote "Your Wish Is My Command", which Simmons intended for Kiss to record.
 Simmons named Spaceman.

-"Rockin' With the Boys" was mentioned as a Frehley song title for the upcoming Kiss album (before Music From the Elder) by Kerrang! magazine in 1981.
-It is not known how, except for the title, his 1981 song relates to the one he recorded for this album.
+"Rockin' with the Boys" was mentioned as a Frehley song title for the upcoming Kiss album (before Music from "The Elder") by Kerrang! magazine in 1981.
+In a 2018 interview with Ken Sharp, Frehley confirms that it is partly the same song: "I wrote the chorus for "Rockin' With The Boys" in the '70s.
+But I could never come up with a good enough verse and bridge to make it a viable tune.
+I experimented and had several versions of that."